 Coral joined AICBR in May 2018 as Executive Director.
 Her research has been focused on climate change, knowledge co-creation and relational bridging between knowledge systems.
 Coral brings more than 20 years of administrative experience to her role at AICBR.
 She completed her Master’s in Environmental Studies and Master’s diploma in Environmental/Sustainability Education at York University.
 In addition, to her Interdisciplinary BA in Conservation Biology and Anthropology from the University of British Columbia.
 She also recently completed three years of a PhD in Indigenous Studies at Trent University.

 Co-founder of and Director of Indigenous Collaboration at AICBR, Norma has been working on issues related to contaminants, food security, climate change, wildlife protection, youth engagement and building community capacity for over 30 years.
 Norma is a Vuntut Gwitchin citizen of Old Crow, Yukon and carries vast experiences and Indigenous Knowledge that is reflected in her work with AICBR.

 Communications & Research Officer

 Molly has a background in nutrition and public health, with a focus on Indigenous and maternal/child health.
-She joined AICBR in March 2016 and works on a variety of projects related to food security, healthy lifestyles, climate change adaptation, and youth engagement doing research, planning and evaluation, writing, and curriculum development.
+She joined AICBR in March 2016 and works on a variety of projects related to food security, healthy lifestyles, climate change adaptation, and youth engagement doing research management, planning and evaluation, writing, and curriculum development.
 She also manages the communications and knowledge translation/mobilization efforts for the Institute (i.e. development of website, knowledge products and promotions, mapping projects, and social media).

 Bev has been AICBR’s bookkeeper since 2012 and has 20 years bookkeeping experience.
 In addition to managing AICBR’s finances, Bev contributes to the organization in a variety of valuable ways.